RV (film): Soundtrack

 The score was written by James Newton Howard and features several members of Lyle Lovett's band: Matt Rollings (keyboards), Russ Kunkel (drums), Ray Herndon (guitar), Viktor Krauss (bass) and Buck Reid (pedal steel).
 Alvin Chea, vocalist from Take 6, provided solo vocals.
 Additional music was provided by Stuart Michael Thomas and Blake Neely.
 Several songs were featured prominently in the film, including "GTO", "Route 66", "Cherry Bomb" and "Stand by Your Man".

 Release

-The film was theatrically released in North America on April 28, 2006, by Columbia Pictures, and was released on UMD, DVD and Blu-ray on August 15, 2006, by Sony Pictures Home Entertainment.
+RV was theatrically released in North America on April 28, 2006, by Columbia Pictures.
+The film was also released on UMD, DVD and Blu-ray on August 15, 2006, by Sony Pictures Home Entertainment.

-The film grossed $71.7 million in America and $15.8 million in other territories, for a total gross of $87.5 million, against a production budget of $50 million.
+The film grossed $71.7 million in North America and $15.8 million in other territories, for a total gross of $87.5 million, against a production budget of $50 million.
 In its opening weekend, it finished number one at the box office, with $16.4 million in 3,639 theaters.